ghkhashayar/docs/docs/widgets.md

   - [Vue component](#vue-component)
   - [Widget custom properties](#widget-custom-properties)

-Widgets are classes that handling model field operations like showing field, show in table, searching, sorting, and etc.
+Widgets are classes that handling model field operations like showing field, shown in the table, searching, sorting, etc.

 ## Create a widget
 Most simple widget is a `TextWidget`.